MC846387 – Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 Opportunities**

-- next-steps: Conduct user training sessions to familiarize staff with the new inline appointment creation feature and gather feedback to identify any additional training needs.
+- next-steps: Conduct user training sessions to familiarize staff with the new inline appointment feature and gather feedback to further enhance user satisfaction.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=406948